 Ref Key questions Assessment 15.
 Has the Sustainability Appraisal - incorporating the requirements of the Strategic Environmental Assessment legislation - evaluated all reasonable alternatives?
 Is it clear why alternatives have not been selected?
-Score: +1 Reason for score: The Sustainability Appraisal has evaluated reasonable alternatives.
+Score: +2 Reason for score: The Sustainability Appraisal has evaluated reasonable alternatives.
 These are detailed in the Sustainability Appraisal itself.
 In general, these tie in with alternatives identified in the Consultation on Scope and Content (Regulation 18) document.
-However, there may be a need to more clearly set out the narrative around how options have been arrived at.
-Implications of taking no further action: May be some lack of clarity around how options have been derived in some cases.
-Mitigation/action required to move scale to right: Improved narrative at submission stage, Reviewer comments: None 16.
+The reason why options have not been selected is set out in the Local Plan Background Paper.
+Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 16.
 Does the Sustainability Appraisal adequately assess the likely significant effects of policies and proposals?
 Score: +2 Reason for score: The Sustainability Appraisal adequately assesses the likely significant effects of policies and proposals.
 Each policy and allocated site is subject to sustainability appraisal to identify effects, and significant effects are highlighted.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 17.
 Is it clear how the Sustainability Appraisal has influenced the local plan policies update including how any policies or site allocations have been amended as a result and does it show (and conclude) that the local plan policies update is an appropriate strategy?
 Score: +1 Reason for score: This is generally clear within the Sustainability Appraisal itself, although in some cases, in particular where the reason for following a particular option does not result from the appraisal (e.g. where a certain option may not be deliverable), it may not be apparent from the appraisal only.
-Implications of taking no further action: On some sites there may be a lack of clarity on why certain options are chosen.
-Mitigation/action required to move scale to right: Need for an overall narrative about how policies and site allocations have been derived.
-Reviewer comments: None 18.
+The reason why options have not been selected is set out in the Local Plan Background Paper.
+Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 18.
 Is it clear how an Equalities Impact Assessment has influenced the local plan policies update?
 Score: +1 Reason for score: The Equality Impact Assessment has been incorporated within the Sustainability Appraisal process - therefore see answer to question 17 above.
 Implications of taking no further action: See above Mitigation/action required to move scale to right: See above Reviewer comments: None 19.
 Does the Habitats Regulations Assessment consider the local plan policies update in combination with other plans and projects?
 Score: +2 Reason for score: The Habitat Regulations Assessment considers the Partial Update in combination with other plans and strategies as is required in the relevant legislation.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None